Evo Car Share

-Evo is a carsharing service in Greater Vancouver and Victoria, created by the British Columbia Automobile Association.
+Evo offers point-to-point car share in Greater Vancouver and Victoria.

 The company offers exclusively Toyota Prius Hybrid vehicles with roof-top bike racks and features one-way point-to-point rentals.
 Users are charged by the minute, with hourly and daily rates available.
 Launched in March 2015, it currently serves most of Vancouver, and selected destinations in neighboring cities.
 In August 2021, the service was brought to Victoria.
-The company is considering moving into the tri-cities area in the future.
+The company is considering moving into the nearby Tri-Cities area to the east, in the future.